The Saeima1 has adopted and

 (1) The costs of provision of the official publication and access thereto shall be covered from the fee for the official publication paid by the submitter of information, unless it has been provided otherwise in law or Cabinet regulations.
 The Cabinet shall determine the amount of the fee for official publication, the procedures for collecting the fee and reliefs.

-(2) Such submitters of information who submit the information referred to in Sections 4, 5, 6 and 7 and Section 10, Paragraph two of this Law, as well as State institutions financed from the State budget, which submit such legal acts for publication, the publication of which in the official gazette is provided for by external regulatory enactments, need not pay for the official publication.
+(2) Such submitters of information who submit the information referred to in Sections 4, 5, 6, and 7 and Section 10, Paragraph two of this Law, and also State institutions financed from the State budget, which submit such legal acts for publication whose publication in the official gazette is provided for by external laws and regulations, need not pay for the official publication.

 Section 14.
 Authorities Responsible for Official Publication and Their Competence

-(1) The Ministry of Justice is the managing (higher) authority in the field of official publication and systematisation of the information included therein.
+(1) The Ministry of Justice is the managing (higher) authority in the field of the systematisation of official publication and the information included therein.

-(3) The State agency Latvijas Vēstnesis shall be the issuer of the official gazette.
+(3) The State agency Latvijas Vēstnesis shall be the publisher of the official gazette.

 Section 15.
 Information System of Official Publications

 (2) The State of Latvia is the owner of the information system of official publications.
-The Ministry of Justice is the manager and State agency Latvijas Vēstnesis - the keeper of the information system of official publications.
+The Ministry of Justice is the manager and the State agency Latvijas Vēstnesis is the keeper of the information system of official publications.

-(3) The maintenance and development of the information system of official publications shall be financed from a grant from the State budget, fee for official publications and other income.
+(3) The maintenance and development of the information system of official publications shall be financed from a State budget grant, fee for official publications, and other income.

 Section 16.
 Systematisation of Legal Acts

-(1) The State agency Latvijas Vēstnesis shall ensure systematisation of legal acts in the website www.likumi.lv.
+(1) The State agency Latvijas Vēstnesis shall ensure systematisation of legal acts on the website www.likumi.lv.
 The Cabinet shall determine the minimum requirements and procedures for systematisation of legal acts.

 (2) The systematised legal acts are not binding.
 If a contradiction is detected between the systematised legal act and the official publication of legal act, the official publication shall be taken into account.